 The Global Strategy for Plant Conservation (GSPC) recognizes the pressing need to understand and document plant diversity around the world to provide a firm foundation for its effective conservation.
-Target 1 of the GSPC is the production of 'a widely accessible working list of known plant species', with Target 2 being 'a preliminary assessment of the conservation status of all known plant species, as far as possible, to guide conservation action'.
+Target 1 of the GSPC is 'An online flora of all known plants', with Target 2 being 'An assessment of the conservation status of all known plant species, as far as possible, to guide conservation action'.

 To assist in the compilation of the plant species lists and conservation assessments needed to meet GSPC Targets 1 and 2, the UKOTs Online Herbarium is assembling existing information on the plants of the UKOTs into a central database.
 This includes digitisation of historic UKOTs plant specimens from Kew's Herbarium and all incoming field collections and observations from the UKOTs.